-Additionally, the DEC has a dedicated webpage specific to Global's proposed Project.
+The DEC has a dedicated webpage specific to Global's proposed project.
 The webpage includes documents related to the permit modification request, public meeting materials, regulatory information and frequently asked questions.
-The DEC's website can be accessed at http://www.dec.ny.gov/ public/974.html.
+DEC's website can be accessed at www.dec.ny.gov/permits/95623.html.

-In addition to DEC's activities, local, state and federal elected officials and representatives of local agencies have distributed information to the public about the proposed Project, discussed aspects of the project at regularlyscheduled City and County meetings, and sponsored several public forums where the public could obtain information about the Project.
+In addition to DEC's activities, local, state and federal elected officials and representatives of local agencies have distributed information to the public about the proposed project, discussed aspects of the project at regularly scheduled City and County meetings, and sponsored several public forums where the public could obtain information about the project.

-For example, on at least two occasions, New York State Assembly Member Patricia Fahy issued information via electronic correspondence to her constituents regarding the proposed Project and upcoming public sessions.
+On at least two occasions, New York State Assembly Member Patricia Fahy issued information via electronic correspondence to her constituents regarding the proposed project and upcoming public sessions.